-- 5.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council. - Note: Clause 5.1 reflects section 369(1) of the Act. - 5.2 If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council. - Note: Clause 5.2 reflects section 369(2) of the Act.
+5.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council.

+If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the 5.2 councillors present presides at a meeting of the council.

-Election of the chairperson in the absence of the mayor and deputy mayor
+Election of the chairperson in the absence of the mayor and deputy mayor by the general manager or, in their absence, an employee of the council designated by the (a) general manager to conduct the election, or

-- 5.3 If no chairperson is present at a meeting of the council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a chairperson to preside at the meeting. - 5.4 The election of a chairperson must be conducted: - (a) by the general manager or, in their absence, an employee of the council designated by the general manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the general manager nor a designated employee is present at the meeting, or if there is no general manager or designated employee. - If, at an election of a chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the chairperson is to be the candidate whose name is chosen by lot. - 5.6 For the purposes of clause 6.5, the person conducting the election must: - (a) arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and - (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random. - 5.7 The candidate whose name is on the drawn slip is the candidate who is to be the chairperson. - 5.8 Any election conducted under clause 5.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.
+- If no chairperson is present at a meeting of the council at the time designated for the holding of the 5.3 meeting, the first business of the meeting must be the election of a chairperson to preside at the meeting. - The election of a chairperson must be conducted: 5.4

+(b) by the person who called the meeting or a person acting on their behalf if neither the general manager nor a designated employee is present at the meeting, or if there is no general manager or designated employee.

+- If, at an election of a chairperson, two (2) or more candidates receive the same number of votes and no 5.5 other candidate receives a greater number of votes, the chairperson is to be the candidate whose name is chosen by lot. - For the purposes of clause 6.5, the person conducting the election must: 5.6 - arrange for the names of the candidates who have equal numbers of votes to be written on (a) similar slips, and

+- (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random. - 5.7 The candidate whose name is on the drawn slip is the candidate who is to be the chairperson. - 5.8 Any election conducted under clause 5.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.